daedsidog/rtw-alx-unlocked/README.md

 # rtw-alx-unlocked
-A memory patcher for `RomeTW-ALX.exe` for Windows with the goal of fixing bugs & removing hardcoded limits.
+A memory patch for `RomeTW-ALX.exe` for Windows with the goal of fixing bugs & removing hardcoded limits.

 # Changes
 * Fix AI not using naval invasions.